ogregod/Master-Animal-and-Provision-Guide/Butchering Guide/Owlbear.md

 What You're Looking At
 When you kill an owlbear (or more likely, when some adventurers drag one to your shop and demand you "do something with it"), you've got about 1,420 pounds of dead weight on your hands.
 That's assuming they already bled it out in the field, which, if they're smart, they did.
 If they didn't, add another 115 pounds of blood and a huge mess.

+Understanding "Dressed Weight"
+The 1,420 pounds is the dressed weight - meaning the carcass after field dressing.
+This removes:
+• Blood: 115 lbs (about 8% of live weight, drained in field)
+• Digestive tract contents: ~65 lbs (stomach contents, intestinal matter)
+• Live weight before field dressing: ~1,600 lbs total

+So when you see "1,420 lbs dressed weight," that's what actually arrives at your shop, ready to butcher.

 The breakdown you need to know:

 External materials (hide, feathers, trophies): 183 lbs → 200 gold

 Retail cuts (steaks, roasts): 575 lbs → 483-531 gold

-Sausage from trim: 70 lbs → 70 gold
+Sausage from trim: 100 lbs → 94 gold (net, after pork fat cost)

 Bone stock: 70 lbs bones → 40 gold

-Rendered tallow: 99 lbs → 20 gold
+Rendered tallow: 89 lbs → 18 gold

-Total value: 813-861 gold depending on whether you sell the tenderloin or keep it (and you should keep it, but we'll get to that).
+Total value: 835-883 gold depending on whether you sell the tenderloin or keep it (and you should keep it, but we'll get to that).

 Processing time: About 14 hours with a crew of 4 people who know what they're doing.

-Operating costs: 72-103 gold for labor, salt, spices, ice, supplies (guild vs. independent).
+Operating costs: 79-108 gold for labor, pork fat, salt, spices, ice, supplies (guild vs. independent).

-Your profit: 741-789 gold for two days of work.
+Your profit: 727-803 gold for two days of work.

 That's better than a month's worth of cows, and about 40 times more profitable than deer.
 The only catch is that owlbears try to kill you before you kill them.
 But that's the adventurers' problem, not yours.